Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Approximation by low-rank linear functionals

-\paragraph{Low-rank tensors.} If $\vs$ is $d$-dimensional, the $d^m$ real numbers required to describe and store an element of $\vs^{\otimes m}$ quickly become too costly.
-This is a problem even for degree $2$ tensors, that is matrices.
-To address the $d^2$ complexity, low-rank approximations are widely used in practice \cite{Udell19}.
-The definition below generalizes the rank of matrices to tensors of any degree $m$. \begin{definition} The \emph{rank} of a degree $m$ tensor $ \bt \in V^{\otimes m} $ is the smallest number $ r \geq 0 $ such that one may write
+\paragraph{Rank-1 functionals are computationally cheap.} Degree $m=2$ tensors are matrices and low-rank (LR) approximations of matrices are widely used in practice \citep{Udell19} to address the quadratic complexity.
+The definition below generalizes the rank of matrices (tensors of degree $m=2$) to tensors of any degree $m$. \begin{definition} The \emph{rank} (also called \emph{CP rank} \citep{carroll1970analysis}) of a degree-$m$ tensor $ \bt_m \in V^{\otimes m} $ is the smallest number $ r \geq 0 $ such that one may write